pragmint/open-practices/practices/run-pair-programming-sessions.md

 Relying too heavily on a single pair can create bottlenecks and knowledge silos within the team.
 It's essential to encourage pairing across the team and ensure that knowledge is shared widely to mitigate risks associated with individual dependencies.

-Not all developers may thrive in pair programming environments, and it's important to respect individual preferences and needs.
-Some developers may prefer solitary work for certain tasks or may require flexibility due to personal circumstances.
-Keeping a balance between collective goals and individual preferences is important for maintaining team morale and productivity.

 Continuous pair programming sessions without breaks can lead to burnout and fatigue, diminishing the effectiveness of collaboration.
 Teams should establish regular breaks, rotate pairs frequently, and encourage developers to take time for individual reflection and rejuvenation to maintain productivity and well-being.

 ### Adapting to Remote Collaboration Challenges